 With all the media coverage and attention for Red Tide, it is important to narrow down the facts for Anna Maria Island specifically.
-Anna Maria Island is not currently experiencing Red Tide like you may be seeing through various social media outlets or the news.
 We are keeping a close eye on it every day, as the status of it can change often.
 Florida Fish and Wildlife Commission provides the most accurate information through a daily updated map on the concentration levels around the state and area.
+There is even a map updated by eye witness reports, visitbeaches.org.

 What is Red Tide?